pynvme/pynvme/doc/install.rst

 #.
 CPU: x86_64.
 #.
 OS: Linux.
 #.
 Memory: 4GB or larger.
 #.
-SATA: install OS and pynvme in a SATA drive.
+SATA: it is recommended to install OS and pynvme in a SATA drive.
 #.
-NVMe: NVMe SSD is the device to be tested.
+NVMe: NVMe SSD is the devices to be tested.
 Backup your data!
 #.
 Python3: Python2 is not supported.
 #. sudo privilege is required.
 #.
 RAID mode (Intel® RST): should be disabled in BIOS.